 OKAY!
 Enough of the legalese.
 Just gotta be sure I don't misstate stuff like that.

 Next, let's go over pell grants briefly, since the whole point of this post is only relevant if you've received one.

 A Federal Pell Grant is simply a subsidy - free money - you can get to help pay for undergraduate college education (Pell is just the name of the dude in the Senate who originated the idea).
 You apply for it on your FAFSA application.

 The amount of pell grant you can be awarded is mostly based on your income level.
 That means if your parents or grandparents are paying for your education, you may not be eligible for it because it will be based on their income.
 You're more likely to be a pell grant recipient if you're getting through college on your own financially because your annual income probably isn't that high.

 The higher your income is, the lower your pell grant award amount, and vice versa.
 If your income level is over a certain threshold, of course, you don't get any.
-The max annual pell grant possible for the 2016-2017 school year is $5,815.
+The max annual pell grant possible through the 2018-2019 school year is $5,920.

 HOW SCHOLARSHIPS AND PELL GRANTS ARE ENTERED BY MOST PEOPLE ON THEIR TAX RETURN

 Generally speaking, scholarships or grant money you get to pay for higher education expenses are tax free.
 They aren't taxed as income to the extent that: